Forum Discussion

 - Availability: Features including Purview DSPM for AI, Agent 365, and Entra Agent ID may be in public preview or rolling out.
 Always validate the current GA/preview status and licensing requirements with your Microsoft account team.

 Securing AI at scale is an architectural shift.
-By layering Identity, Session Governance, and Agentic Identity, AI is transformed from a fragmented risk into a governed competitive advantage for the modern global workplace.
+By layering Identity, Session Governance, and Agentic Identity, AI moves from being a fragmented risk to a governed tool that actually works for the modern workplace.